barbarer/py4e-int/_sources/conditional/WriteCode.rst

             .. activecode:: cndtnl-wc-fivea
                 :optional:

+                Fix the errors in the code, and change it to use only **one** if statement.
+The code should print "The number is 5" when the number is 5, and should print "The number is NOT 5" when it is not.
+                ~~~~
                 # Initialize x and set condition for when x = 5
                 x = 5
                 if x == 5: